-Simple ways to engineer your team’s momentum in 2021.
+Simple ways to engineer your team’s momentum.

 To paraphrase the law of inertia, a team at rest tends to stay at rest.
 And a team in motion tends to stay in motion.